Joe Travis: The Alamo

-Joe and Travis would arrived in San Antonio de Béxar on February 5, 1836.
+Joe and Travis arrived in San Antonio de Béxar on February 5, 1836.
 Antonio López de Santa Anna, Mexican politician and general, was known to be on his way with an army.
 The Alamo mission was lost by the Mexican army under General Cos' command two months prior to Joe's arrival.
 The damage to the mission due to that battle meant that troops were in short supply.
 The commander at the Alamo, Colonel Neill received word that his family was sick, so he decided to go home, leaving William B. Travis in charge.
 After all these setbacks, Travis then got word that Santa Anna's army was approaching days earlier than expected.

 On February 23, 1836, Mexican troops started rushing into San Antonio to squash the rebellion.
 Santa Anna rose a red flag to the top of the San Fernando bell tower, meaning to surrender, or no mercy would be given.
 Travis answered the red flag with a singular cannon shot.
 For the next thirteen days, Travis and his volunteers all lived in the Alamo mission, including Alamo legends Davy Crockett and James Bowie.
 During this time, Joe and Travis spent a lot of time in close quarters.
 On March 6, the two men were awoken by yelling, and grabbed their guns to line up at the wall of the mission.

 Santa Anna's buglers began to blow "El Degüello", which was a calvary call that meant "cutthroat" or "behead".
 Joe, Travis, and the other volunteers began shooting Mexican soldiers down who were scaling the north wall.
 During this confrontation, Travis was shot in the temple.
 Joe retreated into a nearby house, and from a crack in the door, he watched his master die.
 From the house, Joe continued to fire shots at Mexican soldiers.

 Finally, after the battle was over, Mexican soldiers came by the house and called out, asking, "are there any negroes here?", and Joe came out from the building.
 Two Mexican soldiers tried to kill Joe immediately, but Miguel Barragán, an officer for the Mexican army stopped them.
 Joe was asked to identify the bodies of Travis and Bowie, and was taken to Santa Anna, where Susanna Dickinson, another survivor of the Alamo also stood.
 Since Joe spoke Spanish, he was able to be questioned by Santa Anna about the state of the rebel army.
 After that, he was released.